DSharpPlus/DSharpPlus/docs/articles/commands_next/help_formatter.md

 ```

 Alternatively, if you're only wanting to make a few small tweaks to the default help, you can write a simple help
-formatter which inherits from @DSharpPlus.CommandsNext.Converters.DefaultHelpFormatter and modify the inherited
+formatter which inherits from `DefaultHelpFormatter` and modify the inherited
-@DSharpPlus.CommandsNext.Converters.DefaultHelpFormatter.EmbedBuilder property.
+`DefaultHelpFormatter.EmbedBuilder` property.

 ```cs
 public class CustomHelpFormatter : DefaultHelpFormatter